Frequently Asked Questions (FAQ) for the GIS Certificate and MGIS Degree Programs

 You can re-apply to the MGIS Program with your original application (and not pay the fee again) within three years of applying the first time.
 If you apply beyond three years, you would need to pay the fee again.
 You need to let us know in writing if you want to have your application reconsidered.
 New material can be submitted (emailed or mailed) and we will update the original application.
 Please contact us at email@example.com if you want to re-apply.

 We do not currently have a bachelor's degree in GIS.
 For a list of the Online Bachelor Degrees that Penn State offers, please visit http://www.worldcampus.psu.edu/degrees-and-certificates#undergrad-bachelor.

-Applicants who are five or more years removed from earning their baccalaureate degree may request that the need to submit GRE scores be waived.
+Applicants with at least five years of professional experience may request that the GRE requirement be waived.
 If you satisfy that criterion and want to waive the GRE, please write a sentence to that effect in the notes section of the graduate school application.

 Yes.
 You can initiate this process by contacting us at firstname.lastname@example.org and requesting a time to speak to an advisor about developing a customized plan of study.
 The following policies apply to Certificates that deviate from the standard set of courses:

 - You must have approval from a program advisor in order to proceed on a specialized plan of study to earn a certificate.
 Contact email@example.com for details.